UsabilityDynamics/lib-module/Info-Schema.md

 ##Composer.json
-Module must store some specific information in composer.json The below is the example of stored JSON data.
+Module must store some specific information in composer.json The example of stored JSON data is below.

 ```json
 {